userfront/guide/all/guide/toolkit/index.md

 ## Installation

-Follow the installation instructions for each tool, which have IDs that are specific to your project.
+Follow the installation instructions for each tool, which have IDs that are specific to your account.

 ![Toolkit installation](https://res.cloudinary.com/component/image/upload/v1602536076/permanent/toolkit-installation.png)